Euthor/watson-api-docs/README.md

 ## View the Docs (for external users)

+- Download (or clone) this repository.
+Click the big green button on top bar that says "Clone or Download".
-Open the following link in your browser: `/docs/index.html`.
+- Open the following link in your browser: `/docs/index.html`.

 ## Edit Docs (for Euthor developers)